 So while using a DBA may help avoid some complications when setting up paperwork, there are still ways the government could come after you directly, so tax flexibility isn't one of the perks of DBAs.

-The last thing to keep in mind when choosing a DBA is that this might not be the best way to go about it if your business requires licensing.
+The last thing we recommend keeping in mind when choosing a DBA is that this might not be the best way to go about it if your business requires licensing.

 The reason is that some states provide licenses only under one entity name—and using a DBA can mean having two separate names for each license instead of just one company name.